USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 The June Community Call was all about US-RSE Working Groups.

+<a name="wg-national-labs-empowerment"></a>
 ### **RSE Empowerment in National Labs**

 The next RSE Empowerment in National Labs working group meeting will be July 16 at 1pm ET/ 12pm CT/ 11am MT/ 10am PT.
 Please note that this date is one week earlier than normal!
 We will be holding a discussion about the [COLABS proposal](https://colabs-science.github.io/) with David Bernholdt from Oak Ridge National Laboratory.
 The meeting is open to all US-RSE members who are interested.
-You can find a link to the meeting in the bookmarks section of the [#national-labs](https://usrse.slack.com/channels/national-labs).
+You can find a link to the meeting in the bookmarks section of the [#national-labs](https://usrse.slack.com/channels/national-labs) Slack channel.

+<a name="international-council"></a>
 ### **International Council of RSE Associations**

 Regular meetings of the International Council of RSE Associations are starting up again!
 After a lull for the past year, and with the coordination help of ReSA (Research Software Alliance) representatives of the US-RSE will meet as part of the Intl Council to discuss and share topics on the common and unique challenges faced by RSE across the world.
 Through these discussions and networking, we hope to share effective strategies in supporting RSEs while strengthening our own by learning of the successes at other international RSE associations.
 Feel free to reach out to Keith Beattie or Rinku Gupta via Slack (your US-RSE International Council representatives) with any questions you have about the International Council of RSE Associations.